Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 - openCL/[openACC](https://en.wikipedia.org/wiki/OpenACC): is an open protocol for parallelization through accelerators.
 That is additional cards that are included in a computer and have additional (and usually very efficient and abundant and characterized by a high degree of parallelization) processing capability.
 Today, mostly of these are Graphic Cards, that can be used for efficient computation.
 [Tutorial](https://www.openacc.org/get-started).
 Note: consumer graphic cards (Nvidia GeForce, ATI Radeon...) allow for single precision computations, professional and computing dedicated graphic chips (NVidia Quadro and Tesla) are needed for double precision.
 - [Cuda](https://developer.nvidia.com/cuda-zone): is the proprietary Nvidia accelerator.
 It is the de-facto standard in accelerated application.
 [Tutorial](https://developer.nvidia.com/how-to-cuda-c-cpp)

 This libraries are native of Fortran, C and C++.
-However, they can be ported to other languages.
+However, they can be ported to or embedded in other languages.

 For more information, see e.g. [introduction to HPC](https://hpc-carpentry.github.io/hpc-intro/), and the [tutorials at Livermore national laboratory](https://hpc.llnl.gov/training/tutorials).